harrylu99/blog/docs/js/ScopeChain.md

 ## Q&A

 Q:
-When the checkscope function had been created,before saving to the scope chain of [[scope]] and preparing checkscope is executed, is there any difference between the scope chain created by the copy function [[scope]] property?
+When the checkscope function had been created, before saving to the scope chain of [[scope]] and preparing checkscope is executed, is there any difference between the scope chain created by the copy function [[scope]] property?
 Why are there two scope chains?

 A:
-When the checkscope function is created, it saves the scope chain generated according to the lexical method and when the checkscope is executed, it will copy the scope chain as the initialization of its own scope chain.
-Then, generate a variable object according to the environment, then add this variable object to the scope chain of this copy which completely builds its own scope chain.
+When the checkscope function is created, it saves the scope chain generated according to the lexical method and when the checkscope is executed, it will copy the scope chain as the initialization of its scope chain.
+Then, generate a variable object according to the environment, then add this variable object to the scope chain of this copy which completely builds its scope chain.
 As for why there are two scope chains, it is because the final scope cannot be determined when the function is created, so why copy instead of directly modifying?
 Probably because the function will be called many times.